 - Euterpea Studio Listening Room, April 30, 2016 from 11AM to 2PM.

-The Yale Haskell Group has played an integral role in the conception, evolution, implementation, and application of the Haskell programming language.
-We have helped to write the Haskell Report, a tutorial on Haskell, and a popular textbook: The Haskell School of Expression (SOE).
+Founded by Paul Hudak, the Yale Haskell Group played an integral role in the conception, evolution, implementation, and application of the Haskell programming language.
+Although the group is no longer active, members have helped to write the Haskell Report, a tutorial on Haskell, and a popular textbook: The Haskell School of Expression (SOE).

-Many of our DSELs are based on a programming paradigm that we call Functional Reactive Programming, or FRP.
-We have used FRP as a basis for DSELs in animation (Fran), robotics (Frob), computer vision (FVision), graphical user interfaces (Fruit), parallel programming (HPorter), networking (Nettle) and computer music (Euterpea).
-We have also developed an arrow-based version of FRP called Yampa, and most of our latest DSEL’s are based on Yampa concepts.
+Many of the group’s DSELs are based on a programming paradigm called Functional Reactive Programming, or FRP.
+FRP has been used as a basis for DSELs in animation (Fran), robotics (Frob), computer vision (FVision), graphical user interfaces (Fruit), parallel programming (HPorter), networking (Nettle) and computer music (Euterpea).
+The group also developed an arrow-based version of FRP called Yampa, and most of the group’s other recent DSEL’s are based on Yampa concepts.

 The Yale Haskell Group wishes to acknowledge the generous support of its funding agencies, including the National Science Foundation (NSF), the Defense Advanced Research Projects Agency (DARPA), and Microsoft Research.